hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/auth0.md

   values, encoded into the JWT in order to, for example, provide verified information about the user which Hasura can then use to determine what they can access.
 - Sync users between Auth0 and Hasura.
 We'll use the Actions feature in Auth0 to sync users between Auth0 and Hasura.
-  This will ensure that the users who signed up or logged in via Hasura are available in the database and can be used to create permissions.
+  This will ensure that the users who sign-up or login via Hasura are available in the database and can be used to create permissions and store other user related data.
 - Test the integration.
 We'll use the built-in Actions testing features and the API Debugger extension to test the integration.